-Our principal, Mr. Morris, is a former footballer with the De La Salle GAA Club and also managed the club’s Under 21 Football Team.
+Our former principal, Mr. Morris, is a former footballer with the De La Salle GAA Club and also managed the club’s Under 21 Football Team.
 Past pupils of our school who went on to serve club and county with distinction are John Barron, Noel Dalton, Sonny Walsh, Davey Duggan, John Mullane, Jake Dillon, and Shane McNulty, to name but a few, with Adam Farrell and Shane Ryan returning to visit in 2013 as part of both the Waterford All Ireland Minor Hurling Championship winning panel and the De La Salle GAA County Minor Hurling Championship winning panel.
 There will surely be many more past and future pupils in this position in years to come!

 Originally written by Tony Colfer (edited and updated June 2020).